ariebovenberg/whenever/README.md

 [![](https://img.shields.io/github/actions/workflow/status/ariebovenberg/whenever/tests.yml?branch=main&style=flat-square)](https://github.com/ariebovenberg/whenever)
 [![](https://img.shields.io/readthedocs/whenever.svg?style=flat-square)](http://whenever.readthedocs.io/)

-**Fast and typesafe datetimes for Python, written in Rust**
+**Typed and DST-safe datetimes for Python, written in Rust**

-Do you cross your fingers every time you work with datetimes, hoping that you didn't mix naive and aware? or that you converted to UTC everywhere? or that you avoided the [pitfalls](https://dev.arie.bovenberg.net/blog/python-datetime-pitfalls/) of the standard library?
+Do you cross your fingers every time you work with Python's datetime—hoping that you didn't mix naive and aware? or that you avoided its [other pitfalls](https://dev.arie.bovenberg.net/blog/python-datetime-pitfalls/)? or that you properly accounted for Daylight Saving Time (DST)?
 There’s no way to be sure...

 ✨ Until now! ✨

-Whenever is designed from the ground up to **enforce correctness**.
+*Whenever* helps you write **correct** and **type checked** datetime code.
 Mistakes become <span style="text-decoration: underline; text-decoration-color: red; text-decoration-style: wavy">red squiggles</span> in your IDE, instead of bugs in production.
 It's also **way faster** than other third-party libraries—and usually the standard library as well.